KBDS

-KBDS (103.9 FM) is a radio station licensed to serve Taft, California, United States.
+KBDS (103.9 FM) is a radio station licensed to Taft, California, United States.
 It is owned by Farmworker Educational Radio (through licensee Chavez Radio Group), which itself is owned by the Cesar Chavez Foundation.
+The station is operated by SheMogul Media, which also owns KVPM.
+KBDS airs an urban contemporary and hip hop music format.

-Studios are located in southwest Bakersfield, and its transmitter is located in Taft.
+The studios are in southwest Bakersfield, and its transmitter is in Taft.

-KBDS currently airs a CHR format with a bilingual music presentation, carrying the Forge network of radio stations.

 History

+Adult Standards

 This station was granted its original construction permit from the Federal Communications Commission on January 18, 1985.
 The new station was assigned the call letters KTLM by the FCC on December 3, 1985.
-During that time, the station featured a "Big Band" format, playing Swing Era music from the 1930s and 1940s.
+During that time, the station featured an adult standards and big band format, playing Swing Era music from the 1930s and 1940s.

 In March 1988, Louise E. Mann's Mann Broadcasting Company reached an agreement to transfer the permit for this station to The Great Southwest Broadcasting Company.
 The deal was approved by the FCC on April 27, 1988, and the transaction was consummated on September 13, 1988.

+AC and Country

-KTLM received its license to cover from the FCC on August 22, 1989.
+KTLM received its broadcast license from the FCC on August 22, 1989.
 However, in July 1989 Bakersfield Radio Partners L.P. reached an agreement to acquire this station's permit and license.
 The deal was approved by the FCC on November 1, 1989, and the transaction was consummated on December 19, 1989.
-The new owners had the FCC change the station's callsign to KMYX-FM on January 8, 1990.
-By that point, the station was broadcasting a "soft rock" format featuring adult contemporary hits of the 1970s and 1980s.
+The new owners had the FCC change the station's call sign to KMYX-FM on January 8, 1990.
+By that point, the station was broadcasting a "Lite Music" format featuring adult contemporary music of the 1970s and 1980s.

 In July 1993, Bakersfield Radio Partners reached an agreement to sell this station to Adelman Communications, Inc. The deal was approved by the FCC on September 2, 1993, and the transaction was consummated on October 1, 1993.
 The format switched once again to country, with the moniker "Thunder Country".

+Radio Campesina

 In June 1994, Adelman Communications, Inc., reached an agreement to sell this station to Radio Campesina Bakersfield, Inc. The deal was approved by the FCC on July 13, 1994, and the transaction was consummated on August 4, 1994.
 The station was assigned the KBDS call letters by the FCC on March 2, 2000.
 Radio Campesina Bakersfield would later be acquired by Farmworker Educational Radio.

-Prior to its flip to rhythmic top 40 in November 2004, KBDS' previous format was Regional Mexican.
+Prior to its flip to rhythmic contemporary in November 2004, KBDS' previous format was Regional Mexican.
 During its four-year run "Play 103.9" did well, despite competition from rhythmic rival KISV ("Hot 94.1"), who they decided to take on after KKXX-FM flipped formats three months earlier in August 2004.
 Indeed, when KBDS went silent in November 2008, they were experiencing their highest 12+ Arbitron ratings to date.